mighty-gerbils/gerbil/doc/reference/make.md

     If any value but `#f`, some extra messages may be printed.
     If it is a number, even more messages may be printed (try up to 8 or 9).

-  - `build-deps:` specifies the path to a file under *libdir*/*prefix* that will store a cache of which files were built at what time from what dependencies, which can somewhat accelerate the build.
+  - `build-deps:` specifies the path to a file, by default under *srcdir*, that will store a cache of which files were built at what time from what dependencies, which can somewhat accelerate the build.
-    If your prefix is shared between many projects (and in particular if you don't use a prefix), then you should provide a reasonably unique name here, or dependency caching performance may suffer.
+    If you have multiple projects in the same directory, they need to specify distinct `build-deps:` arguments to avoid clashes, or projects will overwrite each other's cache.

   - `depgraph:` is an obsolete argument, only present for backward compatibility.
     You should delete it as well as any call to `make-depgraph` or `make-depgraph/spec`.